Probing Light Dark Matter through Cosmic-Ray Cooling in Active Galactic Nuclei

 The coefficient $C$ is a model dependent factor, and we use $C=0.1$ in this work.
-In other words, we find the maximum dark matter-proton (electron) scattering cross section that would have an $\mathcal{O}(10)$ or less impact on the proton (electron) cooling time scale.
+In other words, we find the maximum DM-proton (electron) cross section that would have an $\mathcal{O}(10)$ or less impact on the proton (electron) cooling timescale.
 This is reasonable and may be even conservative from the energetics requirement of neutrino-emitting AGN.
 For NGC 1068, the proton luminosity would be $10^{43}~{\rm erg}~{\rm s}^{-1}\lesssim L_p\lesssim L_X\lesssim10^{44}~{\rm erg}~{\rm s}^{-1}$~\cite{Murase:2019vdl,Murase:2022dog}, justifying $C\sim0.1-1$.
 For TXS 0506+056, the proton luminosity in the single-zone model already violates the Eddington luminosity $L_{\rm Edd}$ \cite{Murase:2018iyl}, so our choice is conservative.
 This is also reasonable for electrons because of $L_{e}\sim 8\times{10}^{47}~{\rm erg}~{\rm s}^{-1}\sim20 L_{\rm Edd}$ \cite{Keivani_2018}.
 In principle, if the CR acceleration mechanism is understood, spectral modification due to BSM cooling may allow us to improve constraints and $C\sim1$ is possible.
-For proton energies of interest, because neutrinos carry $\sim5$\% of the proton energy, we use $30-300$~TeV for NGC 1068 \cite{IceCube:2022der} and $0.2-20$~PeV for TXS 0506+056 \cite{IceCube:2018cha}, which lead to conservative constraints.
-For electrons, we use $50~{\rm GeV}-2~{\rm TeV}$ following Ref.~\cite{Keivani_2018}.
+For proton energies of interest, we use $10-300$~TeV for NGC 1068 \cite{IceCube:2022der}, which is required to match the IceCube data \cite{Murase:2022dog}.
+For protons in TXS 0506+056, we use $0.1-20$~PeV \cite{IceCube:2018cha}, and for electrons we use $50~{\rm GeV}-2~{\rm TeV}$, following Ref.~\cite{Keivani_2018}.